Lakers News: After Career Night, Julius Randle Embraces Luke Walton's Assertion He Can 'Be Better' - Lakers Nation

 “We’ve definitely made it a point to get him the ball more, over the last month or so,” Walton explained.
 “But we also know if we’re playing the way want to offensively and we’re moving it, that he’s going to get plenty of shots because he’s too gifted not to.”

 That talent is what Walton spent the early stages of the season attempting to tap into.
 He regularly pushed Randle to be more on both ends of the court.
-Walton even relegated Randle to a bench role for a brief stretch, much to the former first round pick’s chagrin.
+Walton even kept Randle in a bench role for a stretch of he season, much to the former first round pick’s chagrin.

 But the two now seem to have gained an understanding and are on the same page.
 It’s perhaps what factored into Walton further prodding Randle despite his stellar performance against the Cavaliers.